 Consider your preferred style of living.
 Would you prefer to live alone, with a host family or with a group of your peers?
 Students need an environment that's conducive to their studies.
 Find out what housing options are available in your chosen program.

 A dormitory environment encourages students to meet new people as they participate in group activities with other residents.
 This helps immerse students in the culture and helps them learn the language more quickly.
-Plus, travel expenses are minimized when students can walk to classes, the cafeteria and social events.
+Plus, travel expenses are minimized when students can walk to classes, the cafeteria, and social events.

 Students might find comfort in living in a family environment.
 The structured environment of living in a traditional family home might provide you with the discipline you need in order to pursue your education without getting too caught up in socializing.
 In such an environment, you will have chores and rules to follow.
 Also, host families are a great resource for help and advice.

 Of all housing options, getting an apartment is the most expensive, but it also offers the most independence.
 Students are responsible for rent, utilities, food, cleaning, and so on.
 Finding a roommate is often a great way to save money on expenses while still getting the privacy you desire.
 It is also advisable to carry renters insurance as a way to protect and insure your belongings from theft, fire, and vandalism.

 Health insurance covers some required vaccinations.
 Check with your health department to see what is needed whether your health insurance policy covers it.
 Usually, developing countries will require vaccinations for typhoid fever, hepatitis A and B, cholera and yellow fever.